martinpinto/chronos/README.md

 # Chronogeist

-A structured semnatic Event and Activity Log
+A structured semnatic Event and Activity Log on top of ElasticSearch.
+Communication is via RESTful API.
+To sum it up.
+This will take care of you ES index creation, sharding and document insertion.
+For now we support only the add operation.
+Reading can be done directly via ES for now but soon enough we will add reading via Chronogeist directly.

+This project is heavily based on the Architecture of Zeitgeist.
+To understand the direction we are taking please read http://web.archive.org/web/20091121192011/http://www.grillbar.org/wordpress/?p=426.

 ## Event structure